MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 If you are using Always On with a listener name, you should also make these configurations changes on the listener.

-Run the following Powershell query on the SQL node currently hosting the listener to modify its settings.
+Run the following PowerShell query on the SQL node currently hosting the listener to modify its settings.

     Import-Module FailoverClusters
     Get-ClusterResource <Listener Cluster Resource name> | Set-ClusterParameter RegisterAllProvidersIP 0